segmentstream-com/segmentstream-com.github.io/_docs/ecommerce/checkout.md

 ### <a name="1"></a>page
 ------
 You need to declare and fill in only 2 variables in the `digitalData.page` object.
-All other variables will be automatically filled by the DigitalDataManager library.
+All other variables will be automatically filled by the SegmentStream library.

 >Usually the checkout step is divided into several steps.
 We recommend filling the `page.category` variable with words that best describe each step: 'Authorization', 'Delivery', 'Payment', 'Order Review'.